Chrysaor to take over Premier Oil, paying off Premier creditors

 Premier, which traces its history back to the 1930s, underwent debt restructuring in 2017 after the last oil price collapse.
 It currently has net debt of $1.9 billion, and had a market capitalisation of $182 million before the announcement.

-“The (Premier) Board intends to recommend unanimously this transaction to shareholders,” said Roy Franklin, chairman of Premier.
-Creditors, who will take a discount on what they are owed in the arrangement, will also own shares in the new group.
+“The (Premier) Board intends to recommend unanimously this transaction to shareholders,” Premier chairman Roy Franklin said.
+Creditors, who the companies’ spokesmen said will get between 70 and 80 cents on each dollar owed, will also own shares in the new group.

 Chrysaor, backed by private equity firms Harbour and EIG, has become a major North Sea producer by buying up British fields from Royal Dutch Shell RDSA.L and ConocoPhillips COP.N, spending about $5.7 billion since 2017.